nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `INGREDIENT` can take in an optional `Quantity` e.g. i/Tomato -2 whole.
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
-`QUANTITY` is separated with a mandatory space before `-` and after, only accepts alphanumeric characters, forward slashes and full stops.
+`QUANTITY` is separated with a mandatory space before the dash and after, only accepts alphanumeric characters , forward slashes and full stops.
 </div>
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
-Multiple ingredients are separated by `,`.
+Multiple ingredients are separated by a comma.
 </div>

 Examples: